-"Prison conditions are often ideal breeding grounds for onward transmission of HIV infection.
+In addition, prison conditions are often ideal breeding grounds for onward transmission of HIV infection.
 They are frequently overcrowded.
 They commonly operate in an atmosphere of violence and fear.
-Tensions abound, including sexual tensions.
+Tensions are often high, including sexual tensions.
 Release from these tensions, and from the boredom of prison life, is often found in the consumption of drugs or in sex.22 23 24

 Injecting drug use

-The use of contaminated injecting equipment when using drugs is one of the primary routes of HIV transmission in prisons.
-Where there are high numbers of imprisoned people who inject drugs (PWID), there is a higher risk of HIV transmission.
+The use of contaminated injecting equipment when using drugs is one of the primary routes of HIV transmission in prisons.25 Where there are high numbers of imprisoned people who inject drugs, there is a higher risk of HIV transmission.